 The Durham Region Courthouse is a noteworthy addition to Oshawa’s architectural development and the emerging structure of downtown Oshawa.
 This facility is the first governmental building in Ontario to achieve LEED Gold certification for its sustainable building and energy efficient methods.
-The project included jury courtrooms, judges and council chambers, accused prisoner holding facility and extensive administrative office spaces.
+The project included jury courtrooms, judges and council chambers, an accused prisoner holding facility, and extensive administrative office spaces.

-DBFM CONSORTIUM: Access Justice (Babcock & Brown Infrastructure Group, PCL Constructors Canada Inc, Johnson Controls LP)
+DBFM CONSORTIUM: Access Justice (Babcock & Brown Infrastructure Group, PCL Constructors Canada Inc., Johnson Controls LP)

 CLIENT: WZMH Architects

 SIZE: 450,000 sq. ft.